China wants 10 Pacific nations to endorse sweeping agreement | Law-Order

 China also wants to jointly develop a marine plan for fisheries — which would include the Pacific's lucrative tuna catch — increase cooperation on running the region's internet networks, and set up cultural Confucius Institutes and classrooms.
 China also mentions the possibility of setting up a free trade area with the Pacific nations.

-Panuelo said in his letter, which the AP has obtained, that behind attractive words in the agreement like “equity” and “justice” are many worrying details.
+Micronesia's president, David Panuelo, has told leaders of the other Pacific nations his nation won't endorse the plan, warning it would needlessly heighten geopolitical tensions and threaten regional stability, according to a letter from Panuelo obtained by the AP.

-Among other concerns, he said, is that the agreement opens the door for China to own and control the region's fisheries and communications infrastructure.
+Among other concerns, Panuelo said, the agreement opens the door for China to own and control the region's fisheries and communications infrastructure.
 He said China could intercept emails and listen in on phone calls.

-Panuelo said in his letter that the agreement is “an intent to shift those of us with diplomatic relations with China very close to Beijing's orbit, intrinsically tying the whole of our economies and societies to them.”
-He warns the agreement would needlessly heighten geopolitical tensions and threaten regional stability.

 “But I don't agree at all with the argument that cooperation between China and the South Pacific island countries will trigger a new Cold War,” he said.